 There are not many instruments with a reentrant running in this modern world.
-Probably because the influence of the modern guitar where all the strings are tuned ascendantly and all other instruments follow.
+Probably because of the influence of the modern guitar where all the strings are tuned ascendant and all other instruments follow.

 For a fortuity reason, the Cuatro shares this reentrant tuning with these “ancient” instruments.
 You would think it is because the Cuatro belongs to the same family but it is far from true.
-The cuatro holds a reentrant tuning not because of any relation with any of its parents, but because the an amusing fact:
+The cuatro holds a reentrant tuning, not because of any relationship with any of its parents, but because of the amusing fact:

 They said that the last string of the cuatro which produces the B note one octave lower originally was supposed to produce the same sound of a B note but on a higher octave.
 In its country of origin, Venezuela, the strings were made from the intestines of some animals, and because of the low quality of the strings, the tension produced when tuning the cuatro made the last string always break.
 So a practical and economic solution was to tune this note lowering an octave.

 This simple fact made the cuatro be one of the few instruments in the world with a reentrant tuning.
 Other instruments that preserve this tuning are the Baroque Guitar, Vihuela, Charango, and Sitar.
 Unique instruments around the globe that all share this interesting fact.